optics-dev/Monocle/_tut/faq.md

 import monocle.function.all._
 ```

-Now, if you try to use to use `headOption` you will see the following error:
+Now, if you try to use `headOption` you will see the following error:

 ```scala
 case class Foo(s: String, is: List[Int])